nandi-abhishek/CarND-MPC-Project/README.md

 ## Introduction

-This project implements a [Model Predictive Controller(MPC)](https://en.wikipedia.org/wiki/Model_predictive_control) to control a car in Udacity's simulator([it could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)).
-The simulator sends car telemetry information (the data specifications are [here](./DATA.md)) to the MPC using [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and it receives the steering angle and throttle.
-The MPC uses the [uWebSockets](https://github.com/uNetworking/uWebSockets) WebSocket implementation to handle this communication.
-Udacity provides a seed project to start from on this project ([here](https://github.com/udacity/CarND-MPC-Project)).
-The solution must be robust to 100ms latency, as one may encounter in real-world application.
+This project implemented a Model Predictive Controller to drive a car in Udacity provided simulator around a track.
+There are few sharp turns in the track which is difficult to maneuver.
+The MPC engine recevies car telemetry information using [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
+And it feeds the simulator with steering angle and throttle.
+There is 100 ms latency between generation of a pair of data and its application.
+The solution should be able to handle it robustly.

-This solution, as the Nanodegree lessons suggest, makes use of the IPOPT and CPPAD libraries to calculate an optimal trajectory and its associated actuation commands in order to minimize error with a third-degree polynomial fit to the given waypoints.
-The optimization considers only a short duration's worth of waypoints, and produces a trajectory for that duration based upon a model of the vehicle's kinematics and a cost function based mostly on the vehicle's cross-track error (roughly the distance from the track waypoints) and orientation angle error, with other cost factors included to improve performance.
+The solution uses couple of libraries - IPOPT and CPPAD for calculation as suggested in the course.
+The implementation is pretty straight forward as it was mostly similar to the lessons taught but tuning the parameter is main trick.

 ## Rubric Points

 ### The Model**:
-    *Student describes their model in detail.
-This includes the state, actuators and update equations.*

-The model used is a Kinematic model neglecting the complex interactions between the tires and the road.
-The model equations are as follow:
+The model implemented is the simpler Kinematic model which performs well in most of the cases at low speed.
+I dont think there is scope of using any other dynamic model as no other details related to tire force etc are given.
+The model equations are given below:

 ```
 x[t] = x[t-1] + v[t-1] * cos(psi[t-1]) * dt